 Most of us are probably guilty of having too much coffee, but while it can be easy to laugh this off as a necessity of the 21st Century, overconsumption of coffee could be dealing serious damage to your mental health.
 The high concentrations of caffeine ingested over time can lead people to begin suffering from anxiety and insomnia, but it can also lead to loss of sleep, and is quite often used as a substitute for eating, which in turn leads to the mind being neglected of the nutrients it needs and filled with ones it doesn’t.
 All that being said, quitting coffee cold turkey is not a good idea.
 Instead, try to dial back the amount of caffeine you consume sticking to a schedule, switching to decaf, and ensuring that you don’t drink coffee instead of eating proper food.

-To learn more about how your diet affects different parts of our bodies, be sure to visit the Spectrum Nutrition Blog.
+To learn more about how your diet affects different parts of our bodies, be sure to visit the Centric Nutrition Blog.